-I see that Ivywood will start as a K-5 school.
 When will you be adding grades?

 At full capacity, Ivywood will serve a population of K-12 students.
 Ivywood will build conservatively towards a full K-12 model.
-In the fall of 2019, Ivywood will open with grades K-5 and add a grade per year through grade 12.
+In the fall of 2019, Ivywood opened with grades K-5 and will add a grade per year through grade 12.
 The founding members embrace the philosophy of building culture and community from the group up and desires to solidify the academic foundation in the early years before adding middle and secondary grades.

-How will Ivywood be funded?
+How is Ivywood funded?

 School Day Questions

-Will we follow the same academic calendar as the traditional public schools?
+Do you follow the same academic calendar as the traditional public schools?

-Yes, we will follow the same academic calendar as the surrounding schools in Wayne County.
+Yes, we follow the same academic calendar as the surrounding schools in Wayne County.
 Our school calendar can be found here.

-Will there be uniforms?
+Do you have uniforms?
 How do I order uniforms?

 Do you have scholarships for uniforms?

-Will you offer before/after school care for working parents?
+Do you offer before/after school care for working parents?